tldr-pages/tldr/pages/common/ncmpcpp.md

 `ncmpcpp --host {{ip}} --port {{port}}`

-- Display meta data of the current song to console:
+- Display metadata of the current song to console:

 `ncmpcpp --current-song`